Cheap and Affordable Speech-Language Pathology (SLP) Masters Programs

 University of Nebraska, Lincoln – MS in Speech Pathology

 The Master of Science in Speech-Language Pathology at the University of Nebraska is the cheapest online SLP program program, charging $6000 per academic year.
 This program takes two years for a full-time student to complete 45 credit hours.
-Graduates exiting this program assume distinguishable positions as researchers and practitioners of SLP.
+Graduates exiting this program go on to work as researchers and practitioners of SLP.
 By receiving a merit-based scholarship or financial aid from the university’s office of financial assistance, the cost of the degree is still refundable.
-If you are looking for an economical graduate program, visit the university website to get yourself enrolled!
+Visit the program website for current tuition and admissions information.

 University of Utah – Master of Science in Speech-Language Pathology

 Comprising 55 credit hours, the University of Utah has devised an on-campus Master of Science in Speech-Language Pathology for students at a minimal cost of $6970 per academic year.
-This program takes precedence over other institutions for its top-notch faculty and modern, upgraded curriculum to produce a fresh crop of able practitioners of SLP qualified with the necessary training to tend to clients with communication disorders and voice impairments.
-Students can study carefree as the degree cost can be lessened through scholarships and need-based aid.
+This program takes precedence over other institutions for its experienced faculty and modern, upgraded curriculum to train speech-language pathologists who can work with clients experiencing communication disorders and voice impairments.
+The degree cost can be reduced through scholarships and need-based aid.
 This degree can be tailored according to one’s choice and needs.
-If you are interested, join the program now!
+Visit the program website for current admissions details.

 Tennessee State University- Master of Science: Speech and Hearing Sciences